fl0rp/bauchbinde/README.md

 * theme: "assembly" or "main", defaults to assembly
 * room: enable schedule integration, room name as found in the schedule (https://data.c3voc.de/rC3/everything.schedule.json)
 * time: override the current time for selecting which talk to display
+* gracePeriod: time in minutes. if no talk is found for current time, retry with current time offset by gracePeriod in both directions. default: 5min
 * left, bottom, width: layout params which override the respective css properties on the containing element, any css units work, vw/vh are recommended. examples:
 * * full width, no margins: `left=0&bottom=0&width=100vw`
 * * half width, to the right: `left=50vw&&width=50vw`